mhndakbar/e-commerce-platform/README.md

 # E-commerce Platform

-An E-commerce app where users can register, create orders, and make a purchase
+An e-commerce application enabling users to register, create orders, and seamlessly make purchases.

 ## Table of Contents